mattvenn/zero-to-asic-www/content/post/interview-with-dirk-koch-and-nguyen-dao.md

 ![fuserisc](/fuserisc.png)

-Dirk & Nyugen kindly allowed me to interview them about:
+Dirk & Nguyen kindly allowed me to interview them about:

 * their FABulous eFPGA framework,
 * support for Yosys & NextPNR,